Editorial Standards

 Quick clarifications about Form 8717 line 5 and coverage

 Older internal notes in some firms say line 5 selections on Form 8717 control coverage testing review and the fee.
 The current form is simpler.
-Line 5 is where you check the applicable application type and enter the fee amount.
+Line 5 is where you check the applicable application type and enter the fee amount (skip the shaded gray subitems under lines 5g and 5h, those are marked Reserved and are no longer functional).
 Coverage and testing elections live inside the determination letter application itself, including any required attachments or demonstrations for your plan’s testing method.
 The form PDF and the IRS pages now point you to the online fee schedule and current revenue procedure for exact amounts.

 Treat line 5 as a fee entry step, not a place to manage your coverage testing scope.